-Research Question: What process do Thai public company audit committees use to committees make judgements and decisions when they carry out the oversight of enterprise risk management.

-Research Objective 4: To explain the ways in which Thai public company audit judgements and decisions when they carry out the oversight of enterprise risk management?
+- Research Question: What process do Thai public company audit committees use to fulfil their enterprise risk management oversight responsibility? - Research Objective 4: To explain the ways in which Thai public company audit committees make judgements and decisions when they carry out the oversight of enterprise risk management.